 - Programs that lack a sustained pedagogy for interaction, such as programs with only one moment for interaction, like a one-off meeting.

-Transnational Erasmus+ Virtual Exchange Projects (TEPs) are curriculum-based Virtual Exchanges jointly developed by two or more educators located in different countries.
+Curriculum-based Virtual Exchanges are developed by two or more educators located in different countries.
 These virtual exchanges are designed by teachers from different institutions in different countries working in partnership.
 The exchange is therefore 'tailor-made' to suit the specific aims of the exchange partners.

 - Two or more professors from different countries connect to add an international and intercultural dimension to their already-existing courses.